bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 * In the Overview page, click on the "View all" button.

 * You will get a grid with all available datasets for IHEC Core Assays.
-    * You can filter out visible datasets in the grid using the filtering options at the bottom of the grid.
+    * You can filter out visible datasets in the grid using the filtering options at the right of the grid.

 * Go back to the Overview page, and select the following categories of datasets: "Histone" for the "Muscle" cell type.